Getting started: Analysing HILDA with Stata

 Associate Professor Nicole Watson is part of the HILDA Survey team at the Melbourne Institute: Applied Economic & Social Research, The University of Melbourne.
 She has worked on the HILDA project since 2000 and has been responsible for the sample design, weighting, imputation and survey management.

-- Before the course, you will need to apply for, and be approved to use HILDA General Release 17.
+- Apply for and be approved to use HILDA General Release 17

 If you would like to receive notifications of future training courses, please subscribe to the HILDA mailing list.

 Other training currently available: